 Derivative Aircraft means any model Aircraft designated by Boeing as a derivative of an existing model Aircraft and that: (a) has the same number of engines as the existing model Aircraft; (b) utilizes essentially the same aerodynamic and propulsion design, major assembly components, and systems as the existing model Aircraft; (c) achieves other payload/range combinations by changes in body length, engine thrust, or variations in certified gross weight; and (d) has the same body cross-section as the existing model aircraft.
 A Derivative Aircraft does not include any model aircraft that has been or was in production as of the Effective Date.

+Developmental Training Device Parts means software and/or hardware parts created for Training Devices early in the Product’s development process.

 Document means all specifications, drawings, datasets, documents, publications, and other similar materials, whether in a tangible or intangible form, as amended from time to time, that relate to the manufacture and sale of Products to Boeing pursuant to this BSCA.

 EASA is an acronym for the European Aviation Safety Agency.